xbmc/xbmc/xbmc/lib/libUPnP/Platinum/README.txt

 Once started, type 'q' to quit.

 * MediaCrawler
-This is a combo MediaServer + ControlPoint.
+This is a combo UPnP MediaServer + ControlPoint.
 It browses content from other MediaServers it finds on the network and present them under one single aggregated view.
 This is useful for some devices that need to select one single MediaServer at boot time (i.e. Roku).
-Also since content is streamed through the crawler, it could be transcoded or even transcrypted.

 Once started, type 'q' to quit.

 * MicroMediaController
-This is a ControlPoint (synchronous) that lets you browse a MediaServer using a shell-like interface.
+This is a ControlPoint (synchronous) that lets you browse any MediaServer using a shell-like interface.
 Once started, a command prompt lets you enter commands such as:
      quit    -   shutdown
      exit    -   same as quit
      setms   -   select a media server to become the active media server